 In sum, the longer analysis ultimately leads to a recommendation that we redraw a substantial portion of our intellectual map.
-What has been called a "Theory of Computation" is in fact a general theory of the physical world-specifically, a theory of how hard it is, and what is required, for patches of the world in one physical configuration to change into another physical configuration.
+What has been (indeed, by most people still is) called a "Theory of Computation" is in fact a general theory of the physical world-specifically, a theory of how hard it is, and what is required, for patches of the world in one physical configuration to change into another physical configuration.
 It applies to all physical entities, not just to computers.
-It is no more mathematical than the rest of physics, and thus it should be joined with physics-because in a sense it is physics.
+It is no more mathematical than the rest of physics, in using (abstract) mathematical structures to model (concrete) physical phenomena.
+Ultimately, therefore, it should be joined with physics-because in a sense it is physics.

 We can put this result more positively.
-Though falsely (and misleadingly) labeled, the mathematical Theory of Computation has been a spectacular achievement, of which the twentieth-century should be proud.
+Though falsely (and misleadingly) labeled, the mathematical Theory of Computation has been a spectacular achievement, of which the twentieth century should be proud.
 Indeed, this is important enough that we can label it as the fifth major result:

-c5.
-Though not yet so recognized, the mathematical theory based on recursion theory, Turing machines, complexity analyses, and the like-widely known as the "Theory of Computation"-is neither more nor less than a mathematical theory of causality.
+C5.
+Though not yet so recognized, the mathematical theory based on recursion theory, Turing machines, complexity analyses, and the likewidely known as the "Theory of Computation"-is neither more nor less than a mathematical theory of the flow of causality.